sunrise-stake/docs/docs/other-questions.md

 ## Is Sunrise Stake audited?

-Audit is planned for early 2023.
+Audit is planned for 2023.
 Stay tuned!

 ## Where is the source code?